 - $250 (if your application is denied, $50 of the application fee will be kept to cover processing costs).

-- Commercial Requester Account Bond (INF 1132) for $50,000 if you will be requesting access to confidential residence address information.
+- Commercial Requester Account Bond (INF 1132) (PDF) for $50,000 if you will be requesting access to confidential residence address information.

 You also need to keep the following forms on file:

-There is no fee for changing a contact person, address, phone number, proposed use, etc. An ownership change will require a new application and fee.
+- There is no fee for changing a contact person, address, phone number, etc.

 Security Requirements